 Recently, the staff at Twins Magazine had the opportunity to preview a soon-to-be-released children’s book entitled, “The Purple Grasshopper.”
 This cleverly penned gem helps identify the unique characteristics that make all people special.

-Touching on themes like diversity and individuality – the tiny insects of this story introduce children to important topics with a fun-to-read tale chronicling the lives of some special tiny bugs.
+Touching on themes such as diversity and individuality – the tiny insects of this story introduce children to important topics with a fun-to-read tale, chronicling the lives of some special tiny bugs.

 Written by Hannah Qizilbash and illustrated by Katie Blakeslee, The Purple Grasshopper follows the journey of a quirky grasshopper who struggles with accepting that she is different.
 She tries to be like the other grasshoppers at first but quickly learns the power of self-love, and that friendship is abundant.

-The audience this book is written for are young children and parents who want to introduce the concepts of diversity, inclusion, self-love and the importance of friendship.
+The audience of this book are young children and parents who want to introduce the concepts of diversity, inclusion, self-love, and the importance of friendship.

 We also had the opportunity to interview the book author and mom of twins, Hannah Qizilbash.
 Here is what she shared with us: